-Free resources with ideas to help you celebrate the first Living Schoolyard Month in May 2015 will be available this winter from Green Schoolyards America, Education Outside, International School Grounds Alliance and other organizations.
-With your help to spread the word in California and around the world, this resolution will bring the benefits of green schoolyards to an increasing number of schools, and thousands more children will go outside to learn, explore and discover the world just outside their classroom door.
+Free resources with ideas to help you celebrate the first Living Schoolyard Month in May 2015 will be available this winter from Green Schoolyards America and the International School Grounds Alliance.
+(See: http://bit.ly/GSA-guides) With your help to spread the word in California and around the world, this resolution will bring the benefits of green schoolyards to an increasing number of schools, and thousands more children will go outside to learn, explore and discover the world just outside their classroom door.